eliassr/TMR4345-DP/readme.md

 ## Contents of this repository

 The repository will contain the code used during the project, and Python code for post-processing of recorded data during experimental testing.
 To replicate the project, [Phidget drivers](https://www.phidgets.com/) and API will need to be downloaded and used alongside the provided code.

+## License

+The project is licensed under the MIT license.
+See LICENSE.md for more info.